haskell/security-advisories/CONTRIBUTING.md

    a CVE for you.
 In this case, you can add the GHSA ID to the advisory via the `aliases` field.

+### License

+All published security advisories are released under [CC0](https://creativecommons.org/share-your-work/public-domain/cc0/).
+By contributing an advisory, you agree to release the entire content of the advisory (including machine-readable metadata, example code, and textual descriptions) under CC0.

 ## Criteria

 This is a database of security vulnerabilities.
 The following are